 Port stops subject to change.

-Note: Although this program begins in early March, it is designed to take the place of a full spring term on your home campus.
-Many semester students take advantage of the opportunity to conduct an internship or travel between the end of their fall semester and the start of this program.
+Note: This program is designed to take the place of a full spring term on your home campus.
+While it's an especially good fit for trimester/quarter students, many semester students take advantage of the opportunity to conduct an internship or travel between the end of their fall semester and the start of this program.

 • Develop skills in molecular ecology

 • Use scientific data to inform conservation efforts

 • Explore real-world interactions between science, policy, conservation, and law

 This semester attracts upper-level science students interested in complementing marine science research with the wisdom, concepts and skills necessary to effectively operate within the world of public policy.
 To be eligible, students must have taken at least three lab science courses (one at 300-level or higher) or received permission from SEA faculty.

 Watch Dr. Sylvia Earle speak at the 2014 Sargasso Sea Symposium:

 - DNA extraction, sequencing, and molecular analysis techniques

 - Public speaking by way of a formal, professional symposium